So many people spend their entire life searching for money

-Let me tell you, there are a lot of billionaires who get to the end of their lives and realise that they wasted their time searching for money.
+There are a lot of billionaires who get to the end of their lives and realize that they wasted their time searching for money.
 So what’s the flip side?
 What is it that we should be striving for?
 Very simply, it’s gratitude.

 Learning this is something that takes skill and time.
 I thought I was grateful fifteen or twenty years ago.
 I was wrong.
 When I lost everything it took me years to overcome depression, but when I did I moved to the next level.
 I went through a process where I began to understand what gratitude really meant.
 I learned that the smallest things make you the happiest.

 You’ve got to be always grateful for what you have